andykang2000-hub/F1-Driver-Cardiovascular-Demand-Estimator/README.md

 ### Component 1 — Exertion floor (74% HRmax)

-Tornaghi et al. (2023) measured a single F1 driver during the 2013 Melbourne GP.
-During the race (53–143 min of recording), HR was sustained between 148–163 bpm (74–82% HRmax) even on straights.
-This floor represents the cardiovascular cost of race-pace driving — exertion, thermal load (~50°C cockpit), and cognitive demand — independent of G-force.
+Tornaghi et al. (2023) measured a single F1 driver (24 years old, 3 years F1 experience) during the 2011 Australian GP at Albert Park, Melbourne — conditions were partly sunny, 16–18°C ambient.
+HR was recorded continuously from 45 minutes before the race to 30 minutes after, using a Polar beat-to-beat HR belt.
+During the race (approximately 100 minutes), HR was sustained between 148–163 bpm (74–82% HRmax) even during lower-intensity phases.
+This floor represents the cardiovascular cost of race-pace driving — sustained physical effort, psychological stress, and cognitive demand — independent of G-force.
+Note that the mild ambient conditions at Melbourne (16–18°C) mean this baseline is likely conservative; hotter circuits such as Bahrain or Singapore would be expected to elevate this floor further through thermoregulatory demand.

 ### Component 2 — G-force increment (Tripoli slope)

 Tripoli et al. (2024) modelled the acute cardiovascular response to hypergravity (1g → 2.5g) using a validated multiscale 0D-1D hemodynamic model.
 HR increases linearly from ~77 bpm at 1g to ~113 bpm at 2.5g (+36 bpm over +1.5g = **24 bpm/g**).
 The model also predicts stroke volume depression of −33.4% at 2.5g vs 1g baseline.
+The Tripoli slope (24 bpm/g) is applied to the G-force increment above 1g.
+The absolute HR baseline in Tripoli's model (77 bpm, resting seated subject) is not used — it is replaced by Tornaghi's in-race floor (148 bpm), which reflects the actual cardiovascular state of a driver at race pace.

 ### Cross-validation